Self-paced

 • Hierarchical Clustering: It starts by considering each data point as its own cluster and gradually merges the nearest clusters into one.
 This forms a hierarchy that can be represented in a dendogram.

 • DBSCAN (Density-Based Spatial Clustering of Applications with Noise): Clusters data points that are close to each other and have enough neighbors in their neighborhood.
-It allows finding clusters of irregular shapes and sizes and also detecting outlier points.
+It allows for finding clusters of irregular shapes and sizes and also detecting outlier points.

 K-Means